Two Years Gone: 1973 Lincoln Mark IV 48K Mile Survivor – Sold?

 November 29, 2021 Update – While this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
-For now, we’re labeling this ride “Sold?”
-However, we will keep an eye out for an updated listing.
-In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.
+For now, we’re labeling this ride “Sold?” unless we come across a fresh listing.

 November 7, 2021 Update – While preparing our latest Malaise Monday updates, we noticed the private seller of this ’73 Lincoln Mark IV just lowered his asking price by another $500 to $13,000.